-K-W Oktoberfest Rogers Women of the Year took time last night to recognize and pay tribute to some outstanding women in the community.
+K-W Oktoberfest Rogers Women of the Year took time to recognize and pay tribute to some outstanding women in the community.

-At an awards ceremony at LOT 42 Global Flex Campus, with the assistance of our Master of Ceremonies, Jennifer Campbell from Country 106.7 and guest speaker Tara Slone from Rogers Hometown Hockey, Sportsnet, the following women were recognized for their outstanding contributions to this community:
+All nominees and attendees were celebrated at an awards ceremony at Lot42 and featured a speaker panel led by Julie Adam, Senior VP of Rogers Radio Group sponsored by Deloitte.
+With the assistance of the Master of Ceremonies, Jennifer Campbell from Country 106.7 the following women were recognized for their outstanding contributions to this community: